PlayStation 2 Architecture

 Disc swapping

 This doesn’t necessarily require altering the console.
 However, depending on the model, the external case of the PS2 will have to be tampered with to block the eject sensors of the drive.
-In some cases, placing cotton in certain places will do the trick.
+In some models, placing pieces of cotton in certain places was part of the walkthrough.

 For people familiar with C, you probably guessed where I’m going.
 The thing is that strncpy() doesn’t know how long is a string, so unless it’s terminated (by placing \0 at the end of the chain) the copy goes on ‘forever’ (with unpredictable results!).
 Luckily, this function contains an optional parameter that specifies the maximum number of bytes to be copied, protecting the copy from buffer overflows.
 As ludicrous as it may seem, Sony didn’t use this parameter, even though each database entry has a fixed size of 256 bytes (strike two).

-After the slim revision was released, the exploit got patched (I wonder how).
+The discovery was published in 2003.
+Consequently, with the slim revision, Sony shipped a new BIOS ROM revision that patched this exploit.
 Curiously enough, it wasn’t the last blunder that exposed clumsy code.

 That’s all folks